Alper Demirol

-Alper Emre Demirol (born 1 October 2002) is a Swedish professional footballer who plays as a central midfielder for Hammarby IF in Allsvenskan.
+Alper Emre Demirol (born 1 October 2002) is a Swedish professional footballer who plays as a central midfielder.

 Early life

 Born and raised in Stockholm, Demirol played youth football with Hammarby IF, Djurgårdens IF and IF Brommapojkarna.
 In 2021, he was part of Hammarby's U19 squad that finished second in the Swedish championship, after a 2–1 loss to IFK Göteborg in the national final.

 Club career

 Hammarby IF

 On 26 February 2022, Demirol made his competitive debut for Hammarby's senior team, in a 6–1 away in against Ytterhogdals IK in Svenska Cupen, the main domestic cup.
-On 22 July the same year, after making three substitute appearances in Allsvenskan, Demirol signed a two and a half year-contract with Hammarby running until the end of 2024.
+On 22 July the same year, after making three substitute appearances in Allsvenskan, Demirol signed a two-and-a-half-year contract with Hammarby running until the end of 2024.

 International career

 In November 2022, Demirol was called up to the Swedish under-21's for the first time, ahead of two friendlies against Denmark and Azerbaijan, and went on to appear in both matches.